 Hathaway Montecito 8ft (~$1,200-1,500)

-The downside: you’re buying a table without storage benches, so your dining top and accessories live elsewhere.
+Storage is where it gets thin.
+No benches come with it, so your dining top and accessories live elsewhere.
 For people who already have a coat closet or garage space, this isn’t a problem.
 For apartment dwellers juggling three conversations about whether that extra table is necessary, it’s a bigger ask.

 The play itself is solid.
 K-66 cushions are industry standard for this price point.
 The MDF plays consistent with other tables in this category.
 The driftwood finish scratches less noticeably than pure white or black would.
 Paired with quality pool cues for beginners and good chalk, this is a solid setup for learning.